-Adebamowo from Harvard University and his team analyzed survey responses from 47,335 women involved in the ongoing national Nurses Health Study II.
-The women were asked about their diet in high school, particularly the frequency with which they consumed dairy foods and whether they usually drank whole milk, powdered, low-fat or skim/nonfat milk.
+Adebamowo from Harvard University analyzed survey responses from 47,335 women involved in the ongoing national Nurses Health Study II.
+The women were asked about their diet in high school, particularly the frequency with which they consumed dairy foods and whether they usually drank whole milk, powdered, low-fat or skim / nonfat milk.
 Although most (61 percent) of the women drank whole milk as teenagers, 20 percent drank low-fat milk, 7 percent drank skim milk and 2 percent drank powdered.
 Those who reported drinking more than three servings of any type of milk each day were 22 percent more likely to report having had severe acne than those who drank only one or fewer servings per week.
 While whole milk and low-fat milk were not found to be as greatly associated with teenage acne, other dairy products, such as instant breakfast drinks, sherbet, cream cheese and cottage cheese were associated.
-Women who ate one or more servings of such products per day as teenagers were up to 60 percent more likely to say they had severe acne during their teen years.
+Women who ate one or more servings of such products per day as teenagers were much more likely to say they had severe acne during their teen years.
 Contrary to what some might think, chocolate candy and soda were not associated with teenage acne.
 Those who regularly consumed French fries and pizza also did not appear to be more likely to report having had teenage acne.
 Since skim milk was more greatly associated with a history of teenage acne than whole milk, the acne was probably not due to the milk's fat content, the researchers speculate.
 They hypothesize that the association may instead be caused by the hormones in milk.
 Journal of the American Academy of Dermatology, 2005.

 You mentioned that consuming a lot of milk could trigger